1ComputerCare

 • Free space allocation

-If the disk is repairable then it is usually prudent to replace it with a new on so as to avoid a failure at an inopportune time.
+If the disk is repairable then it is usually prudent to replace it with a new one so as to avoid a failure at an inopportune time.
 At this stage it is fairly easy to clone an old disk to a new one - even one of different size and make.

-If a cloning the disk is not possible then a new drive must be put in the PC and a clean copy of Windows installed.
+If cloning the disk is not possible then a new drive must be put in the PC and a clean copy of Windows installed.
 To do this the recovery CD that came with the PC when new will be used.
 Sometimes PC suppliers minimise the cost of the PC by asking the new owner to make a recovery CD off the hard disk drive, this is the time when you are glad you followed that advice, right ?
-If a recovery CD is not available, then it is necessary to buy a new copy of Windows.
+If a recovery CD is not available, then it is sometimes necessary to buy a new copy of Windows.
 Recovery disks are a feature of off-the-shelf PCs, if you were wise enough to buy a custom built PC then any Windows installation CD that matches your licence may be used.